-The findings concurs with Rugenyi (2015) who explained that a project may be completed on time, budget and meet all pre-established requirements, but fail to meet the expectations of key stakeholders such as the customer.
-Stakeholders' satisfaction is therefore an important measure of project success in the building construction industry.
-It also agrees with Osedo (2015) that projects managers have the responsibility of ensuring that key stakeholders are involved at every step of the project so as they can clarify their expectation on continual basis.
 The findings in Table 5 shows that scope management and performance have a strong positive and significant relationship (r=0.669, p=0.00).
 The relationship was significant since the p-value was less than the selected level of significance.
 The relationship between time management is also seen to be strong (r=0.725).
 Since the p-value (0.000) is less than the selected level of significance (0.05), the relationship was considered to be significant.
 These findings suggest that all the four independent variables (scope management and time management) have a strong relationship with performance of affordable housing program in Kenya.
-The study therefore computed regression analysis to further understand the relationship nature between these variables.
+The study therefore computed analysis to further understand regression relationship nature between these variables.